darrent1974/ITKCSIROTomo/README.rst

 |CircleCI| |TravisCI| |AppVeyor|
 ========== ========== ==========

-ITK filters to reduce stripe artifacts or ring artifacts common in x-ray computed tomography, focused ion beam images, etc.
+ITK filters for x-ray computed tomography.

 ITK is an open-source, cross-platform library that provides developers with an extensive suite of software tools for image analysis.
 Developed through extreme programming methodologies, ITK employs leading-edge algorithms for registering and segmenting multidimensional scientific images.